lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 Sharing observations, patterns, and functional accounts refers to making the accounts and their basis in observations explicit and accessible.

-What is striking in the trio fo studies as functional accounts is insight.
+What is striking in the trio of studies as functional accounts is insight.